 This past (which is all we know) versus future (which is all we care about) conundrum doesn’t apply only to high-flying growth stocks It applies to dividend growth as well.
 So be careful about falling in love with stocks on these dividend aristocrat-type lists that get there because the company raised its dividend every year over the past however many years the list proprietor wants to examine.

 There is no perfect or correct way to analyze future growth.
-But whatever we do, we believe it makes most sense to incorporate the work product of experts who look, not just at historical data but relevant qualitative factors as well, and to the extent we do examine historical data we look at the factors we believe have higher probabilities of bering relatively more stable over time.
+But whatever we do, we believe it makes the most sense to incorporate the work product of experts who look, not just at historical data but relevant qualitative factors as well, and to the extent, we do examine historical data we look at the factors we believe have higher probabilities of being relatively more stable over time.

-From among the passing stocks, we select the 20 that rank highest under an Sentiment (on the part of wall Street analysts) based ranking system.
+From among the passing stocks, we select the 20 that rank highest under a Sentiment (on the part of wall Street analysts) based ranking system.

 The model is refreshed weekly and stocks are sold (and replaced) if or when they no longer qualify under yield or quality standards we establish.
 Stocks may also be sold based on criteria relating to performance or diversification (i.e., to prevent excessive sector concentration).

 Interest-rate risk is present, but in contrast to the situation with fixed-income, the prospect of dividend growth can offset some of this, as can, to a lesser degree, potential for additional earnings from dividends you receive, that can be reinvested at rising rates.